 For 99% of couples planning their wedding for the first time, flowers are a must have!
 Imagine this very common scenario: you’ve shortlisted a few florists you love, and have emailed them all with the same ideas of what you think you want.
 Eventually, each florist has sent you a quote, but hold up… why are all the quotes so different?!
 Not just a little, but significantly.
-How could this be?
-You rattle your brain, confused at why the cost of wedding flowers could vary so much between each vendor.

-1. Why do wedding flowers seem so expensive?
+1. Why are wedding flowers expensive?